maxlambertini/DungeonWorld-ConTeXt/README.md

 DungeonWorld-ConTeXt
 ====================

-This repository contains all files needed to compile a PDF of the complete game DungeonWorld.
+This repository contains all data files needed to compile a PDF of the complete game DungeonWorld.

+Tools are not included, an INSTALL file will follow quite soon.
+(Say before the end of May, 2012)

 .tex files in there are a translation of DW's text files placed under CC-3.0 and available there: https://github.com/Sagelt/Dungeon-World